-- 5. The minimum vent pipe length is 5 feet [1.5m]. - 6.
-IMPORTANT: No part of the combustion air and/or vent pipes may be installed underground. - Piping at a roof, wall or other penetration must be immobilized to prevent pipes from disconnecting.
-Disconnected pipes may allow flue products to be released inside the structure. - 8.
-For Direct Vent systems, all pipe penetrations through roof or sidewall must be installed so that the vent and combustion air intake pipes terminate in the same atmospheric pressure zone. - Vent terminations must be installed with the minimum clearances specified in the TERMINATION REQUIRE-MENTS sections of this manual and Figure 21 (for Non-Direct Vent) and Figure 32 (for direct Vent installations). - 10.
+- Piping at a roof, wall or other penetration must be immobilized to prevent pipes from disconnecting.
+Disconnected pipes may allow flue products to be released inside the structure. - For Direct Vent systems, all pipe penetrations through roof or sidewall must be installed so that the vent and combustion air intake pipes terminate in the same atmospheric pressure zone. - Vent terminations must be installed with the minimum clearances specified in the TERMINATION REQUIRE-MENTS sections of this manual and Figure 18 (for Non-Direct Vent) and Figure 29 (for direct Vent installations). - 10.
 Piping external to the structure (excluding approved venting terminations) and vent passing through unheated crawl-spaces, attics, verandas, patios or decks must be insulated with approved insulating material to prevent freezing as required for local climate.